broadinstitute/firecloud-tools/scripts/drsutil/README.md

 ## Quick and dirty tool to help make use of DRS URIs as though you were using gsutil
 This script acts as though you are using gsutil when you have a DRS URI in Terra/FireCloud.
+This is *very* experimental.

 Usage: